sirech/example-prometheus-setup/README.md

 # Example Prometheus

 This is a sample setup of [prometheus](https://prometheus.io/).
 It can be used to test all the typical functionalities provided by it.
+It is inspired by [this repository](https://github.com/stefanprodan/dockprom).

 ## Running it